robertn01/robertn01/README.md

  💞️ I’m looking to collaborate on projects related to domains named above.

-- 📫 Please get in touch via r.nagy@epcc.ed.ac.uk .
+- 📫 Please get in touch via robertnagy548@gmail.com .

  Thank you for reading.
 Have a great day!:)